Undone Computer Science, Conference on

 Tuesday 24 March

-9:00–10:45 — Undone CS and AI
+9:00–10:45 — Undone CS and AI (chair: H. Ambre Ayats)

 • Explainable AI as a consequence of target system ignorance in Machine Learning • Clément Arlotti